Kittens make wonderful companions and a new kitten is a source of pleasure and joy. Here are a few tips to help you care for your kitten.

 Environmental enrichment will help to reduce the risk of destructive and nuisance behaviour.

-A variety of pet insurances are available for your puppy.
+A variety of pet insurance policies are available for your puppy.
 Insurance can help cover the cost of unexpected veterinary visits and provide the best possible care for your pet when the need arises.
 Refer to the different insurance companies and their policies to find out which suits you and your pet’s needs.

 - Some examples are: